Last week's column glossed over some of the interesting

 Henry S. History of the

-Town of Harvard , Massachusetts ,
+Town of Harvard Massachusetts Salem MA

 Zwinger, Ann, and Edwin Way Teale.
 A Conscious Stillness: Two Naturalists on Thoreau's Rivers New York, NY: Harper and Row, 1982.